ironsheep/P2-vscode-extensions/TASKS-User-win.md

 - DownloadP2 - Download the binary to RAM in our connected P2
 - DownloadPNut2 - Download the binary to RAM using PNut
+- DownloadDebugPNut2 - Compile with Debug enabled, then Download the binary to RAM using PNut
 - FlashP2 - Download and write the binary to FLASH in our connected P2
 - FlashPNut2 - Download and write the binary to FLASH using PNut

-As written, **downloadP2** and **flashP2** for flexpsin will always be preceeded by a compileTopP2, while the **downloadPNut2** and **flashPNut2** do not have any depedencies as they do their own build of the top-level file.
+As written, **downloadP2** and **flashP2** for flexpsin will always be preceeded by a compileTopP2, while the **downloadPNut2**, **downloadDebugPNut2**, and **flashPNut2** do not have any depedencies as they do their own build of the top-level file.

 The **downloadPNut2** and **flashPNut2** tasks do NOT enable debug support.
 The option `-r` is run without debug while `-rd` is run with debug.
 Likewise, the option `-f` is compile and flash without debug while `-fd` is compile and flash with debug.
 Please adjust these values in the task `args:` sections to your need (using debug or not)

+For quick use without your needing to modify anything to enable debug we've added **downloadDebugPNut2** which allows you to compile and run from RAM with Debug enabled.

-**TODO** let's make debug a custom VSCode setting and use the setting in this script to enable/disable debug compilation/use??
+**TODO** ?? let's make debug a custom VSCode setting and use the setting in this script to enable/disable debug compilation/use ??

 ### Adding our Custom Keybindings